-Sex Offenders Next Door to Pre-schools
+Sex Offenders Next Door to Pre-schools in Westchester and Rockland Counties

-In order to determine just how much of a risk this loophole poses to our children, the office of Senator Klein conducted an investigation into the matter.
-The results revealed that, unfortunately, Michael Ocasio was not the only convicted sex offender living too close to a building housing kindergarten or pre-kindergarten programs.
-There is a clear need to address the problem and protect all of our children with equal fervor.
+In order to determine just how much of a risk this loophole poses to our children in Westchester and Rockland Counties, Senator Skelos and Senator Klein conducted an investigation into the matter.
+The results revealed that there are numerous sex offenders living perilously close to a building housing pre-kindergarten programs.
+The Senate Coalition understands there is a clear need to address the problem and protect all of our children with equal fervor.